 Elevation Profile of the Everest Base Camp Trek

-The Everest Base Camp Trek elevation gain is considered significant among other Himalayan treks in Nepal.
-Although trekkers don’t have to take on the high Himalayan passes in this base camp exploitation, they will still need to traverse across the elevation point of 5,000 meters.
-The sections above Dingboche (4,410 meters) fall under the translate-Himalayan region, which is the coldest climatic zone in the Himalayas.
+The Everest Base Camp Trek elevation gain considered significant among other Himalayan treks in Nepal.
+Although trekkers don’t have to take on high Himalayan passes in this base camp exploitation, they still need to traverse across the elevation point of 5,000 meters.
+The sections above Dingboche (4,410 meters) fall under translate-Himalayan region, which is coldest climatic zone in the Himalayas.

-You will get started on the trekking trails of this iconic exploration from Lukla Airport, which is at an elevation of 2,846 meters (9,337 feet).
-Then, following the winding trail, you will move along the popular highlights in this mainstream to reach the Everest Base Camp, which is situated at an elevation of 5,364 meters (17,598 feet).
-However, the Everest Base Camp Trek elevation doesn’t reach its peak point at the foothills of the tallest mountain in the world.
-Kala Patthar, the most popular viewpoint in the Everest region is the highest altitude jump point of EBC trekking.
+You get started on trekking trails of this iconic exploration from Lukla Airport, which is at an elevation of 2,846 meters (9,337 feet).
+Then, following winding trail, you move along the popular highlights in this mainstream to reach Everest Base Camp, which is situated at an elevation of 5,364 meters (17,598 feet).
+However, Everest Base Camp Trek elevation doesn’t reach its peak point at the foothills of tallest mountain in the world.
+Kala Patthar, the most popular viewpoint in the Everest region is highest altitude jump point of EBC trekking.

-Kala Patthar is situated at an altitude of 5,644 meters (18,517 feet), and hiking to this vantage point is popular for the most epic views of the eastern Himalayan peaks.
-It is also said that a journey in the Everest region isn’t complete without a hike to this popular viewpoint.
-Thus, even if your journey ends at the foot base of the tallest alpine peak in the world, you will do an early morning hike to Kala Patthar on the next day before descending to Pheriche (4,371 meters).
-So, the overall elevation in the Everest Base Camp Trek route after starting the trekking journey from Lukla to Kala Patthar is approximately 2,780 meters (9,120 feet).
+Kala Patthar is situated at an altitude of 5,644 meters (18,517 feet), and hiking to this vantage point is popular for most epic views of eastern Himalayan peaks.
+It is also said that a journey in Everest region isn’t complete without a hike to this popular viewpoint.
+Thus, even if your journey ends at the foot base of the tallest alpine peak in the world, you do an early morning hike to Kala Patthar on the next day before descending to Pheriche (4,371 meters).
+So, overall elevation in Everest Base Camp Trek route after starting trekking journey from Lukla to Kala Patthar is approximately 2,780 meters (9,120 feet).

 Day-by-day Elevation Breakdown

-This is the standard 14-day Everest Base Camp Trek itinerary plan of Ace Vision Treks with detailed elevation gain during each day.
-With this, it will be easy for you to understand day-to-day Everest Base Camp Trek elevation, walking duration, and distance.
+This is standard 14-day Everest Base Camp Trek itinerary plan of Ace Vision Treks with detailed elevation gain during each day.
+With this, it is easy for you to understand day-to-day Everest Base Camp Trek elevation, walking duration, and distance.

 Everest Base Camp Trek Itinerary